 This course provides an overview of planning and designing information for dynamic and interactive media solutions.
 Whether designing a Web site, an interactive tutorial, or a multimedia program, this course provides an introduction to design and planning strategies, tools, and techniques.
 The course introduces a variety of software and technology used as tools in the planning process.
 It covers industry standard approaches to visualizing information flow and planning user interactivity.
 Strategies for communication goals and requirements are reviewed.
 Content development and revision control for different communication problems, including linear text, hypertext, simulation, and graphics, are covered.
 Essential pre-production techniques such as flowcharting, storyboarding, scripting, publishing layout, mock-up, and prototyping are introduced.
 Content management techniques are reviewed.
 The course utilizes a number of software products and requires solid knowledge of current software applications, the internet, and file management systems.
-Prerequisites: CM1005, TS1010, or permission of instructor.
-Quarter Credit Hours 4.5
+Prerequisite: CM2015 or TS1010.
+(PT)